 Supercardioid recording microphone features an extremely directional polar pattern.
 With null points at 127° and 233° and a back lobe of sensitivity, it is most responsive to on-axis audio that the mic points to.
 Due to its strong directionality, it is widely used in filmmaking.

-See how it sounds by using a shotgun mic featuring super cardioid polar pattern to pick up sounds.
+See how it sounds by using the super cardioid SYNCO D30 to pick up sounds.

 Super cardioid pattern graph explained